Mechamorph1903/MascotManiaV2/README.md

 ## Notes

-Describe any challenges encountered while building the app. couldn't implement mastered list, will do so in future
+Describe any challenges encountered while building the app.
+ - Couldn't implement mastered list, will do so in future

 ## License